zeraton-de/cockpit-docs/guide/basics/configuration.md

 ### i18n (`string`)

-The base locale for all content and the application laguage.
+The base locale for all content and the application language.

 **Default:** `'en-US'`